Personal Budgeting Basics: Step-by-Step Guide to Starting a Budget

 • Aim to save 15% of your income for retirement.

-1. Budgeting Basics Step 4: Track Your Expenses
+Budgeting Basics Step 4: Track Your Expenses

 Budgeting apps make it easy to track your expenses.
 There are numerous free budgeting tools online, but you can also create a simple budget spreadsheet.
 If you’d like to keep your budget at your fingertips, check out these budgeting apps:

-• You Need a Budget — Budgeting app with bank syncing, progress reports and alerts when you overspend.
+• You Need a Budget: Budgeting app with bank syncing, progress reports and alerts when you overspend.
 There’s a free trial for 34 days and then costs $14.99 a month.

-1. Budgeting Basics Step 5: Improve Your Monthly Budget
+Budgeting Basics Step 5: Improve Your Monthly Budget

 Starting a budget means learning how to live within your means.
 Your first few months could be difficult if you’ve never used a budget before.
-You may forget to add expenses or purchases to your budget worksheet.
+You may forget to add expenses or purchases to your budget tracker.
 Don’t give up!
 With practice and persistence, it will become second nature to track your spending and you’ll be able to better forecast your expenses.

 Personal Budgeting FAQs